 If you choose to submit scores, we're interested in the general pattern of your scores but will give the most weight to the highest score you've received on any of the exams.

-SAT Subject Tests are neither required nor recommended, and these scores won’t be considered in our admission process.
+The College Board no longer offers SAT Subject Tests.
+These test results are neither required nor recommended, and prior scores won’t be considered in our admission process.

 Standardized Testing Information

-Recognizing that standardized testing opportunities may not currently be available to all potential applicants, Carnegie Mellon University is extending our test-optional policy through Fall 2022, removing the SAT/ACT standardized testing requirement for all first-year applicants.
+Carnegie Mellon University is extending our test-optional policy through Fall 2023, removing the SAT/ACT standardized testing requirement for all first-year applicants.

 Pursuant to this policy, students who are unable to take either the SAT or ACT or choose not to submit their standardized test scores will be considered equally for admission along with those who submit scores.
-We also recognize that candidates who do submit scores may not have been able to take the SAT or ACT more than once as planned.
+While we encourage those who have been able to take the SAT or ACT to submit their scores, we also recognize that candidates who do submit scores may not have been able to take the SAT or ACT more than once as planned.

 We'll continue to review and evaluate our process to make a determination regarding future standardized testing requirements for admission to Carnegie Mellon.